(Updated Aug. 24: I have now tested positive for antibodies four times and negative twice.)

 But I honestly think if there was an event where I became infected, it was in that March 9-16 period.

 Further details on testing: The New York State folks sent me this hotline and other information below.
 They also said they cannot predict when or where the next free testing site will be (like the one where I was tested).
-We do know that Quest and CityMd are offering antibody testing, but it seems that you have to pay.
 For respiratory testing, there is supposed to be no charge.
 See references below.

 Update: I registered for as many plasma donation programs as I could find.
 The first one, at Stony Brook University, signed me up and I went to their research center for an antibody test on May 11.
 They told me I had antibodies, but “not enough” to donate.